4awpawz/fusion.ssg.web/src/templates/docs/cli.md

 </aside>

 <p class="info">
-must be run from project's root folder.
+Must be run from project's root folder.
 </p>

 ### npm run release

-Watches your project's root/src and root/fusion.json for changes, builds for release, and launches Browsersync.
+Watches your project's root/src and root/fusion.json for changes, and runs <a href="#fusion-release">fusion release</a> for _release_, and launches Browsersync.

-When building for release, the files and folders included in your configuration's <a href="{baseURL}/docs/configuration/fusionssg-configuration#wips">wips</a> property are ignored, and the <a href="{baseURL}/docs/configuration/fusionssg-configuration#baseurl">baseURL</a> property value declared in your project's configuration file is applied to all URLs that contain a _&lbrace;baseURL&rbrace;_ token.
+When building for _release_, the files and folders included in your configuration's <a href="{baseURL}/docs/configuration/fusionssg-configuration#wips">wips</a> property are ignored, and the <a href="{baseURL}/docs/configuration/fusionssg-configuration#baseurl">baseURL</a> property value declared in your project's configuration file is applied to all URLs that contain a _&lbrace;baseURL&rbrace;_ token.

 - usage: